...

 How to Get to Takayama

-• From JR Tokyo Station: The fastest way to get to JR Takayama Station will take you around 3 hours, excluding wait time.
-Firstly, take the bullet train – Nozomi to JR Nagoya Station and then change for express JR Wideview Hida to get to JR Takayama Station.
+• How to Get to Takayama from JR Tokyo Station: The fastest way to get to JR Takayama Station will take you around 3 hours, excluding wait time.
+Firstly, take the bullet train, Nozomi to JR Nagoya Station and then change for the express JR Wideview Hida to get to JR Takayama Station.

-• From JR Nagoya Station: Taking the express JR Wideview Hida to JR Takayama Station will take you 2 hours and 16 mins.
+• How to Get to Takayama from JR Nagoya Station: Taking the express JR Wideview Hida to JR Takayama Station will take you 2 hours and 16 minutes.

-• From JR Shin-Osaka Station: The fastest way to get to JR Takayama Station will take you around 3 hours, excluding wait time.
-Firstly, take the bullet train – Nozomi to JR Nagoya Station and then change for express JR Wideview Hida to get to JR Takayama Station.
+• How to Get to Takayama from JR Shin-Osaka Station: The fastest way to get to JR Takayama Station will take you around 3 hours, excluding wait time.
+Firstly, take the bullet train, Nozomi to JR Nagoya Station and then change for the express JR Wideview Hida to get to JR Takayama Station.

-• From Tokyo: Take the Nohi Bus or buses operated by Keio Dentetsu (京王電鉄) from Shinjuku Bus Terminal.
+• How to Get to Takayama from Tokyo by bus: Take the Nohi Bus or buses operated by Keio Dentetsu (京王電鉄) from Shinjuku Bus Terminal.
 This trip will take you 5 and a half hours to get to Takayama.

-• From Nagoya: Take the Nohi Bus, JR Tōkai Bus, or Meitetsu Bus from Meitetsu Bus Terminal.
+• How to Get to Takayama from Nagoya by bus: Take the Nohi Bus, JR Tōkai Bus, or Meitetsu Bus from Meitetsu Bus Terminal.
 This trip will take you 2 hours and 45 minutes to get to Takayama.

-• From Kanazawa: Take the Nohi Bus or buses operated by Hokuriku Railroad (北陸鉄道) departing from the front of JR Kanazawa Station.
-This trip will take you around 2 hours to get to Takayama.
+• How to Get to Takayama from Kanazawa by bus: Take the Nohi Bus or buses operated by Hokuriku Railroad (北陸鉄道) departing from the front of JR Kanazawa Station.
+This trip will take you about 2 hours to reach Takayama.

-• From Shirakawa-gō (白川郷): Take the Nohi Bus from Shirakawago Bus Terminal.
+• How to Get to Takayama from Shirakawa-gō (白川郷) by bus: Take the Nohi Bus from Shirakawago Bus Terminal.
 This trip will take you 50 minutes to get to Takayama.

-• From Osaka: Take the Nohi Bus or Kintetsu Bus from Namba (難波).
-This trip will take you around 5 hours to get to Takayama.
+• How to Get to Takayama from Osaka by bus: Take the Nohi Bus or Kintetsu Bus from Namba (難波).
+This trip will take you about 5 hours to reach Takayama.

-• From Gifu: Take the Nohi Bus or Gifu Bus from Gifu.
+• How to Get to Takayama from Gifu by bus: Take the Nohi Bus or Gifu Bus from Gifu.
 This trip will take you 2 hours to get to Takayama.

-To book your bus ticket, you can either go to each city’s bus terminals by phone call or book online HERE.
+To book your bus ticket, you can either visit each city’s bus terminal in person or book online HERE.

 Tip: Hida Takayama is a popular tourist destination among the Japanese.
 If you don’t like crowds, then avoid traveling to Hida at these times of the year:

-→ The Golden Week from the end of April to the 1st of May
+→ The Golden Week from the end of April to the beginning of May

 → The Obon Festival in Mid-August